-From the machine where the Cluster Manager is installed, open a browser window and type-in localhost to display the Login screen.
-If you are accessing the Cluster Manager machine remotely, type-in the machine name, not localhost.
-If you are not using port 80, use host:port.
+1. From the machine where the Cluster Manager is installed, open a browser window and type in localhost to display the Login page.
+If you are accessing the Cluster Manager machine remotely, type in the machine name, not localhost.
+If you are not using port 80, use <host>: chost>: cport>.
+The login page appears: